openshift/cluster-version-operator/docs/dev/operators.md

 Assume you have two images in your manifests - `quay.io/openshift/origin-ingress-operator:latest` and `quay.io/openshift/origin-haproxy-router:latest`.
 Those correspond to the following tags `ingress-operator` and `haproxy-router` when the CI runs.

-Create a file `image-references` in the /manifests dir with the following contents:
+Create a file `image-references` in the `/manifests` directory with the following contents:

 ```yaml
 kind: ImageStream